TechWise-Code/LeetCodeSolutions/README.md

 The primary goals of this repository are to:

 1. Document solutions to LeetCode problems
-2. Provide clear and comprehensive explanations for each solution
+2. Provide the code for the explanations on LeetCode
 3. Demonstrate multiple approaches to solving problems when applicable
 4. Help fellow programmers understand the thought process behind problem-solving
 5. Create a resource for beginners to advanced programmers to learn from

 ## Solution Structure 📝

-Each solution follows a detailed and structured format designed to maximize learning and understanding:
+Each LeetCode solution follows a detailed and structured format designed to maximize learning and understanding:

 1. **Problem Description**: A brief summary of the problem, inputs, and expected outputs.
 2. **Initial Thoughts**: Our first impressions and understanding of the problem.